ygemici/osz/README.md

   mkfs		gpt disk image
 ```

-The resulting disk image can be found at `bin/disk.dd`.
+The disk image is generated to `bin/disk.dd`.
 Use the `dd`
 command to write it on a USB stick and you're ready to go.

 Testing
 -------

-No matter what kind of booting you use with the emulator (BIOS or EFI),
-it should boot OS/Z and you should see a white crosshair and in order
+That disk image should boot OS/Z in emulators and on real machines
-red, green and blue boxes on the top left corner along with a debug string.
+regardless to configuration.

-You can boot OS/Z in a virtual machine right from your working directory
+You can boot OS/Z in a virtual machine right from your `bin` directory
 with TianoCore EFI.
 For that, type

 ```shell